-The Hart Memorial Trophy, awarded annually to the NHL player judged to be the most valuable to his team, has a rather exclusive fraternity of winners.
-Those who manage to pull off being named the recipient of the NHL MVP award have undoubtedly had themselves a season to remember.
+The Hart Memorial Trophy is awarded annually to the NHL player judged to be the most valuable to his team.
+Those who pull off being named the recipient of the NHL MVP award have undoubtedly had themselves a season to remember.

 There are a number of sportsbooks to legally and safely place your online bets in the US.
 Here are our top recommendations for downloadable betting apps in states with legal sports betting:

 There’s a whole lot more to daily fantasy sports giant DraftKings than just being the industry leader in that niche.
 The company has taken the world of sports betting by storm with its innovative features and exciting promotions.
 On the NHL side, they carry all of the active game lines for any day or week plus props and futures.

 Futures odds available right now include Stanley Cup champion, Conference champion and NHL MVP (on hold).